buildspace/buildspace-projects/NFT_Collection/Section_2/Lesson_2_Get_Local_Env_Running.md

 npm init -y
 npm install --save-dev hardhat
 ```
 You may see a message about vulnerabilities after you run the last command and install Hardhat.
-Don't worry about these right now, your code will run just fine!
+Every time you install something from NPM, there is a security check done to see if any of the packages the library you're installing has any reported vulnerabilities.
+This is more of a warning to you so you are aware!
+Google around a bit about these vulnerabilities if you want to know more!

 🔨 Get sample project working
 ---------------------------